 In the opinion of the staff, none of the above criteria are met.
-The proposed alterations are all relatively minor.
+The nearly all of the proposed alterations are relatively minor.
 Most of the capsulation and demolition is confined to secondary elevations.
 The only alterations proposed for the front elevation are the removal of the modern handicapped ramp and the extension of the door opening to grade.
 It is assumed that the extension of the original opening by less than a foot is required to facilitate access and allows for the removal of the non-original ramp.
 The capsulation at the second story of the rear of the main building and front of the secondary building for the connector is confined to only that area necessary to achieve the connection.
 A number of the proposed alterations to infill, enlarge or reduce existing openings will be made to non-original openings.
 Staff believes alterations to original openings have been kept to a minimum.
+The demolition of a section of the roof structure of the building is of some concern.
+However, the roof framing is not something that is or ever was intended to be visible to the public.
+The relatively recent (circa 1900) date of construction ensures that the roof framing will hold little value in terms of unusual construction techniques or craftsmanship.